-1. Diabetes and obesity: Studies show that intermittent fasting can prevent diabetes.
+1. Diabetes and obesity: Studies show intermittent fasting can prevent diabetes.
 These studies also prove that adults can lose weight due to fasting intermittently.

-2. Heart health: Intermittent fasting advances blood pressure, latent heart rates as well as other heart-related measurements.
+2. Heart health: Intermittent fasting advances blood pressure, latent heart rates, and other heart-related measurements.

-3. Memory and thinking: Studies also indicate that intermittent fasting can also boost verbal memory and thinking in adult humans.
+3. Memory and thinking: Studies also indicate intermittent fasting can boost verbal memory and thinking in adults.

-4. Physical performance: Studies show that young adults who adopt intermittent fasting lose fat and maintain muscle mass which is good for physical performance.
+4. Physical performance: Studies show that young adults who adopt intermittent fasting lose fat and maintain muscle mass, which is suitable for physical performance.

 5. Tissue health: Intermittent fasting helps reduce tissue damage.

 To sum it all up, when fasting, it’s vital to know which drinks you can take during that period, after which you decide if you’ll take them during or between fasting periods.

-Moreover, once you’re ready to break your intermittent fasting, ease back into your normal diet; don’t take foods or drinks with high amounts of carbs and fiber because they can be hard to digest.
+Moreover, once you’re ready to break your intermittent fasting, ease back into your regular diet; don’t take foods or drinks with high amounts of carbs and fiber because they can be hard to digest.

 |Drinks You Can Take During Intermittent Fasting||Drinks to Avoid During Intermittent Fasting|